EspertoMagento/magento2-italian-language-pack/README.md

 ## Magento 2 Italian Language Pack

 **Magento 2 Italian Language Pack** is special gift for Magento 2 Community Edition.
-The data of the translation is supplied by Magento 2 Translation Project of Crowdin site, on which you will contribute into the project and download the zip file to install on your own store.
-This knowledge base will include full of the clear guides that supports you to convert the default language (English) into Italian language on your entire store.
+This guide supports you to convert the default language (English) into Italian language on your entire store.

 Read more [Magento 2 Italian Language Pack](https://www.espertomagent.it/shop/magento2-italian-language-pack.html)